 - The descriptions clearly define the benefits for each specific part(s) of the body.

 - The tools/supplies needed are all basic and inexpensive things I already own (nothing additional to buy).

-- The photograph model is a normal-looking “real” woman (not an augmented 19 year old in spandex).
+- The photographed model is a normal-looking “real” woman (not an augmented 19-year-old in spandex).

 - With 26 poses, there’s plenty to choose from, starting with your own problem areas.